 Learning how other families are dealing with a loved one’s addiction can be eye-opening and provide valuable insight.
 You can just listen if that is all you want to do.
 Seeing how other families are coping can provide the strength you need to avoid enabling.

-Do not provide alcohol or drugs for the addict.
+Do not provide alcohol or drugs for the addicted person.

 It might seem obvious, yet you would be surprised that some families fall into the bad habit of supporting the addict.
 They might supply cash or give them alcohol or drugs, which further enables the addiction.

 If your loved one is struggling with addiction, giving them money can be risky.
-Sometimes, addicts will ask for money to help pay a bill or get groceries, then use the cash to buy drugs or alcohol.
+Sometimes, individuals struggling with addiction will ask for money to help pay a bill, get groceries, or cover basic needs then use the cash to buy drugs or alcohol.
 If your son asks for help paying for bills that they may have on their own, such as a cell phone or car insurance bill, offer to pay the bill directly rather than giving them the cash.

-Let the addict experience the consequences of their actions.
+Let the addicted person experience the consequences of their actions.

-Covering up the addiction and making excuses for the addict are two destructive enabling behaviors.
-When you stop hiding the addiction, the addict will have to face the consequences of their addiction.
+Covering up the addiction and making excuses for the individual struggling with addiction are two destructive enabling behaviors.
+When you stop hiding the addiction, the individual will have to face the consequences of their addiction.

 For example, an addicted person cannot get up to go to work.
 Or, they are arrested for drunk driving.
 Your best course of action is to do nothing – don’t call them in “sick” or bail them out of jail.
 Let your loved one deal with the consequences of their addiction.